8 minutes

 va_end(aq);

-For a real-world example of C code that cannot be trivially transformed to a with_copy
+For a real-world example of C code that cannot be trivially transformed to a with_copy call,

-function in the Julia language implementation.
+see the vasprintf function in the Julia language implementation.

-creates a new scope which the copy lives and is destroyed in at the end, and assumes that all other uses of the copy can be cleanly moved into this scope.
+The underlying issue is that with_copy creates a new scope which the copy lives and is destroyed in at the end, and assumes that all other uses of the copy can be cleanly moved into this scope.
 Our examples show that this is not always simple or even possible at all.

 To solve this problem, we submitted a Rust language pull request

-with an extension to this interface that would expose a Rust version of va_copy
+with an extension to this interface that would expose a Rust version of va_copy.

 After several redesigns based on discussions and suggestions from Rust language